-Hi, I’m Eric, course designer for the brand new UI Design Course here at CareerFoundry, and long-term UI designer.
+Hi, I’m Eric, course designer for the career-change UI Design Program here at CareerFoundry, and long-time UI designer.
 In fact, I’ve spent the last 10 years learning and practicing User Interface Design, so I’d like to think I know a thing or two about the industry.

 During the last decade I’ve had the opportunity to work with startups, talented entrepreneurs, designers and developers on numerous exciting applications and products.
 The variety of the work is something that really attracted me to the role and makes every day truly unique.

 My experience ranges from designing mobile games to social networks to communication tools and I can honestly say it’s been an amazing journey!
 In this post, I want to share with you some of the most important things I’ve learned about launching a career in User Interface design so that when you decide this is the career for you, you’re fully prepared to take that next step into a formalized education like the UI Design Program I have written for CareerFoundry.

 So how do you become a UI designer?
 What do you need to know and where do you even begin?
 And, perhaps most importantly, is now a good time to become a UI designer?
 Let’s get started with a look at the state of the UI industry in 2021.

 1. Is now a good time to become a UI designer?
 (2021 update)